Computational Systems Biology & Medicine

 Illustration of compuational model of mitochondrial functionComputational Systems Biology Laboratory

-The Computational Systems Biology Laboratory (CSBL) uses an integrated experimental and computational modeling approach to understand kinetic and molecular mechanisms and the associated biochemical driving forces that regulate mitochondrial, cellular, and tissue/organ functions under healthy conditions, and how malfunctions in the mitochondrial and cellular machinery lead to tissue/organ dysfunctions and pathogenesis of different diseases.
+The Computational Systems Biology Laboratory (CSBL) uses computational modeling to understand the the regulatation of mitochondrial, cellular, and tissue/organ functions under healthy conditions and the pathogenesis of different diseases.

 Learn more about the CSBLLearn more about Dr. Dash